 Broadly, there are two types of nutrition among living organisms, namely:

 - Heterotrophic mode

 In the autotrophic mode, organisms use simple inorganic matters like water and carbon dioxide in the presence of light and chlorophyll to synthesize food on their own.
-This process is called photosynthesis.
+In other words, the process of photosynthesis is used to convert light energy into food such as glucose.
 Such organisms are called autotrophs.
-Plants, algae, and few bacteria are some examples of autotrophs.
+Plants, algae, and bacteria (cyanobacteria) are some examples where autotrophic nutrition is observed.

 During photosynthesis, carbon dioxide and water get converted into carbohydrates.
 These carbohydrates are stored in the form of starch in plants.
 Plants later derive the energy required from the stored starch.
 The process of photosynthesis can be explained in three stages:

 - Absorption: The chlorophyll present in leaves traps the light coming from the sun.